mesmerai/news-aggregator/README.md

 That's how it looks like:
 ![News Aggregator](./images/news-aggregator.png)

-# Method 1 | Start the application with docker-compose
+# Method 1 | Start all with docker-compose

 ## Setup the Environment